-As discussed in Note 10 below, the Company consummated an asset purchase with Progenics on October 16, 2012, and paid $3,500,000 for certain assets, including intellectual property, certain related licenses and sublicenses, FDA filings and various forms of the leronlimab (PRO 140) drug substance.
+As discussed in Note 9 below, the Company consummated an asset purchase on October 16, 2012, and paid $3,500,000 for certain assets, including intellectual property, certain related licenses and sublicenses, FDA filings and various forms of the leronlimab (PRO 140) drug substance.
 The Company followed the guidance in Financial Accounting Standards Topic 805 to determine if the Company acquired a business.
 Based on the prescribed accounting, the Company acquired assets and not a business.
-As of February 29, 2020, the Company has recorded and is amortizing approximately $3.5 million of intangible assets in the form of patents.
+As of August 31, 2019, the Company has recorded and is amortizing $3,500,000 of intangible assets in the form of patents.
 The Company estimates the acquired patents have an estimated life of ten years.
 Subsequent to the acquisition date, the Company has continued to expand, amend and file new patents central to its current clinical trial strategies, which, in turn, have extended the protection period for certain methods of using leronlimab (PRO 140) and formulations comprising leronlimab (PRO 140) out through at least 2031 and 2038, respectively, in various countries.

 On November 16, 2018, the Company completed the acquisition of substantially all of the assets of ProstaGene, LLC (“ProstaGene”), a biotechnology

-The aggregate purchase price paid for the ProstaGene acquisition was $11,558,000 based on the issuance of 20,278,000 shares of common stock of CytoDyn at $0.57 per share, which included 1,620,000 shares earned at the time of the transaction and subsequently issued on January 21, 2020, to an investment bank for advisory services related to the acquisition.
+The aggregate purchase price paid for the ProstaGene acquisition was $11,558,000 based on the issuance of 20,278,000 shares of common stock of CytoDyn at $0.57 per share, including 1,620,000 shares earned, but not yet issued, by the investment bank for advisory services.
 In connection with the purchase, the Company entered into a Stock Restriction Agreement (“Agreement”), restricting the transfer of 8,342,000 shares of common stock payable to Dr. Pestell for a three-year period from the closing date of the transaction.
-Dr. Pestell’s employment with the Company was terminated on July 25, 2019, and pursuant to the employment agreement, on September 13, 2019 the Company exercised its option to repurchase such Restricted Shares from Dr. Pestell at a purchase price of $0.001 per share.
-The repurchase is currently the subject of a litigation proceeding between Dr. Pestell and the Company.
-See Part II, Item 1.
+Dr. Pestell’s employment with the Company was terminated on July 25, 2019, and as defined in the employment agreement, on September 17, 2019 the Company exercised its option to repurchase such Restricted Shares from Dr. Pestell at a purchase price of $0.001 per share.
+The repurchase is currently the subject of a legal proceedings between Dr. Pestell and the Company, as fully described in Part II, Item 1.

-A summary of the net purchase price and allocation to the acquired assets of ProstaGene is as follows:
+A summary of the net purchase price and allocation to the acquired assets is as follows:

 Assets acquired from ProstaGene include (1) patents issued in the United States and Australia related to “Prostate Cancer Cell Lines, Gene Signatures and Uses Thereof” and “Use of Modulators of CCR5 in the Treatment of Cancer and Cancer Metastasis,” (2) an algorithm used to identify a